judycurie/judy/docs/projects/final-project.md

 ##**Week 10** - Structurally Feasible 1:1 model

 For the kinetic-actuated assembly with simple joints (cuts in the laths), I have to keep the structure of the asymptotic gridshell from a single layer of asymptotic laths.
 However, as the structural analyis shows above, the structure is too weak with the single layer plywood laths 6.5mm thick.
 Increasing thickness is not possible due to the bending (thicker material cannot bend that easily and can easily break- casuing structural failoure).
 The project assumption is to use kinetic movement for assembly (and maybe dissasembly), prefarably only once in the Life Cycle of the structure - to assemble it on the site.
 The assembly device should work as assembler of the sttucture and not as a kinetic actuator for the kinetic sculpture.
-Therefore to keep the single layer of the asymptotic grid (which can be easily assebmled from flat), I added a developable plates, which will be mounted between laths after assembly to check the structureal performance.
+Therefore to keep the single layer of the asymptotic grid (which can be easily assebmled from flat), I added a developable plates, which will be mounted between laths after assembly to check the structural performance.

 ![](../images/final-project/230401-optishell.png)
 ![](../images/final-project/230401-optishell2.png)